tjungbauer/blog-gitops-project-onboarding/README.md

 ![Argo CD Onboarding](images/onboarding.png)

-Once synchronised, Mona can log into the 2nd Argo CD instance and create the Applications she requires and sync here workload onto the cluster.
+Once synchronised, Mona can log into the application scoped GitOps instance and create the Applications she requires and sync here workload onto the cluster.
 She is limited by the AppProject and can only use the allowed Namespaces, clusters, repositories etc.

 ![Mona's Applications](images/mona-app.png)